Red Monastery: Modern history

-Currently, the monastery is occupied by a quickly growing number of monks.
-The several churches (most new) still serve the Coptic communities of the surrounding villages, as well as the pilgrims who visit during the big feasts of the Coptic liturgical year.
+The monastery is currently occupied by a rapidly growing number of monks.
+The several churches (most new) still serve the Copts of the surrounding villages and pilgrims who visit during the big feasts of the Coptic liturgical year.
 More and more people from the surrounding area now come to the Red Monastery to hear Father Antonius speak.

 Today the Red Monastery is also very significant for art and architectural historians.
 It includes the only monumental ensemble of architecture, sculpture, and paint (areas fully covered with paint) left from the Greek, Roman and late antique periods in the entire Mediterranean.
 The paint in the triconch area dates between the late fifth and the late sixth or early seventh century.

 Since 2003, the American Research Center in Egypt has undertaken a restoration and conservation project with grant funding from the United States Agency for International Development.
 In 2017, a team of architectural conservators, under the direction of Nicholas Warner, completed a conservation project on the keep beside the south wall of the church which revealed an ancient hydraulic system of ceramic pipes.